MatteoJoliveau/stories/content/unnamed/srd.md

 Lorem ipsum

+## At Death's Door

 ## Items and equipment

 Lorem ipsum

 ## Character progression

 Unnamed characters can grow and change over the course of their perilous adventures.
-This is reflected in their **level**, a number ranging from 1 to 15 indicating how powerful and capable they are.
+This is reflected by their **level**, a number ranging from 1 to 15 indicating how powerful and capable they are.
 Each character usually start al level 1, indicating an average common person, although some GMs or game settings may call for a higher starting level.
 Every now and then, the GM can decide to grant a character some **experience points** (XP), to represent their growth and personal development.
 The frequency and amount of XPs gifted to characters can vary wildly based on the setting, the action that has been performed, the pacing the GM wants to maintain, etc. When a character reaches a certain number of XPs, they can **level up**, increasing their level by 1.
 Every time a character levels up they can increase an [ability score](#ability-scores) by 1 and add a new Quality to one of their existing Trait.
-Depending on the level reached they can also either gain a new [Trait](#traits-and-qualities), or unlock a new skill or power.
+Depending on the level reached they can also either gain a new [Trait](#traits-and-qualities), or unlock a new [Skill or Power](#skills-and-powers).

 The exact progression path is detailed in the following table: